 Nowhere is the need for tougher laws more apparent than in the case of foxhunting.
 Local monitors have witnessed at least six foxes being killed by hunts in my own county of Cheshire this season.
 There were at least 10 additional reports of foxes being chased in the county and multiple reports of badger setts being blocked in the vicinity of hunts in Cheshire.
 Over the Christmas period, I and hon.
 Friends from the county were contacted by many constituents who shared horrific images and videos of foxes being slaughtered in hunts.
 It was those images and reports that led my hon.
 Friends and me to seek this debate in the House.

-Laws were introduced for Scotland in 2002, and then for England and Wales in 2005 under the Hunting Act 2004, which was passed by the then Labour Government and banned the use of dogs to hunt foxes and wild mammals in England and Wales.
+Laws were introduced for Scotland in 2002, and then for England and Wales in 2005 under the Hunting Act 2004, which was passed by the Labour Government and banned the use of dogs to hunt foxes and wild mammals in England and Wales.
 Although those were welcome and hard-fought pieces of legislation, over- whelming evidence suggests that they are regularly being ignored or exploited by hunts.
-The 2004 Act bans the hunting of wild mammals—notably foxes, deer, hares and mink—with dogs in England and Wales.
+The Hunting Act bans the hunting of wild mammals—notably foxes, deer, hares and mink—with dogs in England and Wales.
 However, the Act does not cover the use of dogs in the process of flushing out a wild animal, nor does it affect trail hunting, where hounds are trained to follow an artificial scent.
 The Government’s lack of political inclination to enforce or strengthen the laws lies at the heart of the issue.

 I am grateful to my hon.
 Friend for securing this debate and for his comments about the support of the NFU in trying to deal with some of these appalling crimes.
 Does he agree that part of the challenge faced by many local police services across the country is the effect of austerity?
-Several hundred officer posts have been cut from Thames Valley police, who cover my area, in the past nine years due to austerity.
+Several hundred officer posts have been cut from Thames Valley police, which covers my area, in the past nine years due to austerity.
 That has had a serious and damaging effect on a number of aspects of police activity.

 I accept that, and the particular consequence is that issues such as wildlife crime, which often requires specifically trained officers, are the first to fall by the wayside.
 If my hon.
 Friend will forgive me, I will refer to that later.

 The Prime Minister has openly declared her support for foxhunting, and the Conservative manifesto committed to granting a free vote on the issue, although I welcome the Government confirming that they would not bring forward such a vote during this Session of Parliament.
 The Hunting Act continues to be abused across the board.
-There is a sense of a lack of political will from Government Ministers, which means the issue is constantly swept under the carpet.
+There is a sense of a lack of political will from Ministers, which means the issue is constantly swept under the carpet.
 Responsibility is put on the shoulders of crumbling police forces, which are struggling, as my hon.
 Friend said.
 They have had £2.7 billion of real-terms cuts in direct Government funding since 2010.